Skull Base Tumors Treatment & Management

 Access through the maxilla must be used to perform a transpterygoidal approach, which permits access to the pterygopalatine fossa, infratemporal fossa, Meckel cave, the petrous apex, the lateral sphenoid sinus, and the lateral cavernous sinus.

 Endoscopic surgery of the skull base provides a minimally invasive alternative to open surgery for many specific lesions.
-As a nascent field, it will continue to grow and change significantly in the near future as its popularity and indications broaden.

 Anterior approaches

 As described above, approaches to the anterior skull base can be divided into intracranial, extracranial, and combined approaches.
-Intracranial approaches often include a bifrontal craniotomy, which may be expanded to include superior orbital osteotomies and removal of the nasion.[11]
-Extracranial routes to the anterior skull base may involve transfacial incisions or sublabial incisions for facial degloving procedures.
+Intracranial approaches often include a bifrontal craniotomy, which may be expanded to include superior orbital osteotomies and removal of the nasion.
+[29] Extracranial routes to the anterior skull base may involve transfacial incisions or sublabial incisions for facial degloving procedures.
 Operative corridors through the oral cavity may also be achieved.
-Descriptions of common open surgical approaches with case examples are below.
+Descriptions of common open surgical approaches with case examples are provided below.

 Orbital approaches